Pre-placement compliance requirements

 The Northern NSW Local Health District Vaccination Assessor has informed the University that all students assessed and verified for placements with NSW Health should obtain the Influenza Vaccination yearly in April.
 Please be aware that, if you are unable to produce evidence of flu vaccination, you may be asked to leave placement until the documentation is presented.
 This may impact on the placement hours for your course.

 - Obtain vaccination records per the process outlined above - How to obtain vaccination records?

 - Submit the Professional Experience Obligations and Disclosure Consent (PEODC) eform via SONIA forms tab.

-- Email scanned vaccination documents (PDF only) evidence to healthOSV@scu.edu.au.
+- Submit scanned vaccination documents (PDF only) as evidence via email to healthOSV@scu.edu.au.
 Follow this layout for your email:

 EMAIL SUBJECT LINE: Student Name, Student ID, Course, Placement commence date as ddmmyyyy

 - SCU email address

 ^subject to health or religious exemptions